 Artistic workshops allowing asylum seekers and refugees to make their voice heard, becoming active subjects, and to create new emotional and social bonds.

 To break the isolation experienced by people seeking asylum in Italy, fostering reciprocal trust and familiarity with the country; to support beneficiaries to consider their experience, behavior and views in order to revitalize their ability to tell their own stories, which has been damaged due to traumatic events and/or inhuman and degrading treatment; to raise the awareness of citizens regarding forced migration.

-Approximately 50 young adults that have requested asylum and political refugees, some of which are victims of torture.
+15 young that have requested asylum and political refugees, some of which are victims of torture.

 Laboratorio 53 organizes mutual self-help groups in Rome, formed by refugees, particularly those requesting international protection, in order to provide them a space for interaction and self-expression aimed at fostering relationships.
 The objective is to provide new social relationships and emotional bonds to people running from familial and social conditions at the risk of their lives, in order to build new social support networks based on interpersonal relations, trust and reciprocity.
 Art is used in these mutual self-help groups both to facilitate communication, which is often compromised by language barriers, and as a universal, immediate and effective means of expression.
 Art also helps those people who have suffered inhuman treatment, such as torture, with the consequent dehumanization and stripping away of culture, to reconnect with their feelings, define their experience and share their cultural references.
 The workshops result in a number of final performances made up of narration, drawings, photographs and sound recordings (named Guide Invisibili) that speak to the public on the theme of migration, bringing the voice of asylum seekers to the stage.